adkelley/javascript-to-purescript/tut25/README.md

       logShow $ fromFoldable $
          (A.fromFoldable wordList) >>= \x -> split (Pattern "") x

-In `main`, working from right to left, the steps are as follows:  1. transform `wordList` into an array using `Data.Array.fromFoldable`; 2. perform the split into characters by binding the array with `split`;  Step 3.  transform `Array` back to `List ~ with ~Data.List.fromFoldable`.
+In `main`, working from right to left, the steps are as follows:  1. transform `wordList` into an array using `Data.Array.fromFoldable`; 2. perform the split into characters by binding the array with `split`;  3. transform `Array` back to `List ~ with ~Data.List.fromFoldable`.

 ## Case 2: Accessing arbitrary elements within a foldable structure